Patent Lawyer Careers

 Overview of Patent Lawyer’s Job Description

-A career as a patent lawyer entails defending a client’s rights to their invention, assist with patent infringement, and represent individuals or companies in the patent application process.
+A career type as a patent lawyer entails defending a client’s rights to their invention, assist with patent infringement, and represent individuals or companies in the patent application process.
 They specialize in intellectual property, trademarks, design rights, and copyright laws.
 They guide their clients by providing legal advice, interpreting laws, representing their client in court proceedings, and assisting them in providing the right patent protection.

 The Difference Between a Patent Lawyer and Patent Agent

 A patent lawyer can practice law and give legal advice surrounding the process and protections of patents.
 In the field of patent law, one may also be a patent agent also known as a patent practitioner whose main job is to assist and advise through the legal complexities of he patent application process.
 They prepare and file the patent applications.
 A patent agent has passed the Patent Bar Exam and is registered to practice with the USPTO (https://www.uspto.gov United States Patent and Trademark Office.
 The primary difference between a patent lawyer and a patent agent is a patent lawyer can represent clients in other legal settings, such as prosecuting a patent infringement in court.

 A four-year college degree is required in order to be admitted into law school.
 However, you don’t need to be a lawyer in order to meet the requirements for the patent bar exam (see below).
 According to the USPTO to become a patent attorney, an individual is required to have a degree in science, engineering or technology such as physics, pharmacology, biology, biochemistry, or computer science.
 However, there is an exception to this rule such as being able to demonstrate of background in science or technology.

 The Law School Admission Exam is required for admittance into most law schools, especially those accredited by the American Bar Association. https://www.americanbar.org